Spectra

 Blackbody radiation is the light that an object emits based purely on its temperature.
 While all objects in the universe emit radiation thermally, no true blackbody exists in nature as other factors play into how a body radiates energy.
 But many objects come close.
 The remnant thermal radiation from the beginnings of the universe is very close to a blackbody.
 The light emitted from a dense, solid object is somewhat close.
 Stars emit something close to a blackbody.

 Though a blackbody emits radiation at all frequencies, the intensity at each frequency is different.
-The intensity vs. frequency relationship in a blackbody is well defined (Iƒ = 2hƒ3/c2 × (e(hƒ/kT)-1)-1).
-But two relationships are particular important/useful, the Stefan-Boltzmann law and Weins's law.
+The intensity vs. frequency relationship of a blackbody is well defined by a complex formula (Iƒ = 2hƒ3/c2 × (e(hƒ/kT)-1)-1).
+But two useful relationships can be derived from it: the Stefan-Boltzmann law and Wein's law.

 F = σ T4

-where F is energy per area (flux density) and σ = 5.67 × 10-8 W m-2 K-4 is the Stefan-Boltsmann constant and T is temperature given in Kelvins.
+where F is energy per area (known as flux or intensity) and σ = 5.67 × 10-8 W m-2 K-4 is the Stefan-Boltzmann constant and T is temperature given in Kelvins.
 Wein's law gives the location of the peak of the blackbody curve – the most intense frequency of light.
 It is

 λmax = (2.89 × 10-3 K m)/T